neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-2.md

 In this exercise, you have:

-- Created two Web Apps
+- Created two Web Apps.
-- Created a Traffic Manager profile
+- Created a Traffic Manager profile.
 - Added Traffic Manager endpoints.
-- Tested Traffic Manager profile
+- Tested Traffic Manager profile.